cs3110/textbook/ads/rb.md

 every subtree of the tree also satisfies the conditions.
 If a subtree violated either of the conditions, the whole tree would also.

-Additionally, we require that the root of the tree be colored black.
+Additionally, by convention the root of the tree is colored black.
-This can always be enforced by simply setting its color to black; doing this does not cause any other invariants to be violated.
+This does not violate the invariants, but it also is not required by them.

 With these invariants, the longest possible path from the root to an empty node would alternately contain red and black nodes; therefore it